traefik/traefik/docs/content/operations/dashboard.md

 --api.dashboard=true --api.insecure=true
 ```

-You can now access the dashboard on the port `8080` of the Traefik instance,
+You can now access the dashboard on the port `9000` of the Traefik instance after port-forward,
-at the following URL: `http://<Traefik IP>:8080/dashboard/` (trailing slash is mandatory).
+at the following URL: `http://<Traefik IP>:9000/dashboard/` (trailing slash is mandatory).